Dog Psychology, Behaviour & Training

 Even though I didn't think I needed you at the start, your paw prints are still left on my heart.
 Although one look in your beautiful brown eyes and any denies of my love would only be lies.

-You were named after my mum and dad's last resting place but your loss was much harder to face.
+You were named after my Mum and Dad's last resting place, but your loss was much harder to face.
 You made everyone feel happy and loved regardless of your look, you gave everyone so much more than you took.

 Scientific Studies